Operation Cooldown

 Branding

-While this concept would go on to become the backbone of the final card game, playtesting revealed huge errors that needed to be solved as soon as possible.
-The lack of clear instructions, too much text, and an unclear scoring system were some of the biggest problems.
+In version 2, players were given money to invest in solutions throughout the five regions of the United States.
+Solution cards award points towards a certain category, such as energy or transportation.
+Some cards could only be played in certain regions.
+This concept would go on to become the backbone of the final card game.
+Play-testing revealed the lack of clear instructions, too much text, and an unclear scoring system were some of the biggest problems.

 Final Version